 - Abdominal discomfort

-There are several serious side effects associated with clomiphene.
+There are several serious clomiphene side effects.
 These side effects can leave patients with a significantly lower quality of life and severe injuries.

 Clomid Can Cause Potentially Irreversible Visual Disturbances